ShashaHan-collab/DynamicVaccineAllocationMod/README.md

 * zoo

 # Descriptions of the files
-* run_unif.R: R script to generate results for the scenario without vaccines and the uniform allocation.
+* base_unif_alloc.R: R script to generate results for the scenario without vaccines and the uniform allocation.
 The script calls vaccine_aloc_utlis.R to perform the allocation.
-* run_myopic_opt.R: R script for the first step optimization.
-The script calls myopic allocations in vaccine_aloc_utlis.R to optimization allocatoin daily.
+* opt_myopic_alloc.R: R script for the first step optimization.
+The script calls myopic allocations in vaccine_aloc_utlis.R to optimize allocatoin daily.
 It generates intermediate data for the second step of optimization.
-* run_run_approx_opt.py: Python script for the second step optimization.
-The script uses the intermedate data from the first step to optimization the allocation over the full period.
-The script generates the optimal solutions with respect to the targeted risks, which are input as parameters.
+* opt_approx_alloc.py: Python script for the second step optimization.
+The script optimize allocation over the full period useing the intermedate data generated from the first step.
+The script generates the final optimal solutions with respect to the given targeted risks.
+The demo uses the death risk.